SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 If you have Cloud SIEM installed, you can also access playbooks from the main menu.

-1. To to the main menu.
+1. Go to the main menu.
 1. Select **Automation**. <br/>Playbooks are displayed in the Automation Service.

 For more information, see [Access the Automation Service](/docs/platform-services/automation-service/about-automation-service/#access-the-automation-service).